Crinan Canal: History

 The canal bank near Lochgilphead failed in 1805 and the canal's course was diverted to avoid the marshy ground.
 The canal's reservoirs were finished in 1809 but two years later a storm caused one to burst releasing its water and sending boulders and mud along the canal in both directions wrecking locks, the canal banks and the nearby roads.
 Repairs cost £8,000.

 The canal company, headed by the Duke of Argyll, had to seek help from the government, who asked Thomas Telford to assess the problems.
 He suggested improvements to the locks, and some parts of the canal were redesigned including the swing bridges which were replaced in cast iron in 1816.
-The government paid for the work but the canal company lost control and it was handed to the Caledonian Canal Commissioners.
+The government paid for the work but the canal company lost control and it was handed to the Caledonian Canal Commissioners by the Caledonian Canal Act 1848 (11 & 12 Vict. c.
+54).